Students sue Sumner school district over ex-coach’s alleged sex abuse

 Brett Purtzer, Jackson’s attorney in the criminal case, declined to comment Wednesday.

-Jackson, 36, took over as Sumner High’s head boys’ basketball coach in 2016, after spending four years at Peninsula High School in Gig Harbor.
+Jackson, 36, took over as Sumner High’s head boys basketball coach in 2016, after spending four years at Peninsula High School in Gig Harbor.
 No public allegations against him have arisen from his stint there.

-The lawsuit filed against Sumner-Bonney Lake School District on Tuesday claims Jackson held sway over the player as the coach who decided their playing time, and showered them with gifts from his father-in-law’s sports apparel company as well as cash payments for work at the company’s warehouse and around Jackson’s residence.
+The lawsuit filed against Sumner-Bonney Lake School District on Tuesday claims Jackson held sway over the players as the coach who decided their playing time, and showered them with gifts from his father-in-law’s sports apparel company as well as cash payments for work at the company’s warehouse and around Jackson’s residence.
 The suit alleges Jackson leveraged his power over the boys to coerce them to share and accept nude photos and, in some cases, engage in sexual acts.

 The school district’s superintendent, assistant superintendent, athletic director and Sumner High School’s principal were all aware of complaints about Jackson that preceded the public revelation of a police investigation last fall, the suit, filed by Tacoma lawyer Loren Cochran, alleges.